Democrats seek criminal charges against Trump Interior head

 The criminal referral says David Bernhardt pushed for approval of the project by developer Michael Ingram, a Republican donor and supporter of former President Donald Trump, despite a federal wildlife official’s finding that it would threaten habitats for imperiled species.

-Bernhardt led the agency from 2019 to 2021.
+Bernhardt led Interior from 2019 to 2021.
 In 2017, he was the No. 2 official at the department when the Fish and Wildlife Service, an Interior Department agency, reversed its opposition to the Villages at Vigneto, the proposed 28,000-home development in southern Arizona, and allowed it to move forward.

 Democrat Reps.
-Raúl Grijalva of Arizona and Katie Porter of California made the referral in a letter Wednesday to Attorney General Merrick Garland.
-They said their committee has conducted an extensive investigation into the circumstances surrounding the 2017 decision.
+Raúl Grijalva of Arizona, the committee chairman, and Katie Porter of California, who leads a subcommittee on oversight and investigations. made the referral in a letter to Attorney General Merrick Garland.
+They said the committee has conducted an extensive investigation into the circumstances surrounding the 2017 decision.

-A high-ranking Interior official had said issuance of a Clean Water Act permit for the project could adversely affect endangered species or critical habitat in the area.
+A high-ranking interior official had said issuing a Clean Water Act permit for the project could adversely affect endangered species or critical habitat in the area.
 The region is home to birds such as as the southwestern willow flycatcher and yellow-billed cuckoo, as well as the northern Mexican garter snake.

 In their referral, Democrats say Ingram met with Bernhardt in August 2017, two weeks before a Fish and Wildlife official received the phone call directing him to reverse the decision blocking the project.
 The meeting was not disclosed in Bernhardt’s public calendar or travel documents.

+Ingram “had frequent access to high-ranking officials across the Trump administration,” including Bernhardt, then-Interior Secretary Ryan Zinke and then-Environmental Protection Agency head Scott Pruitt, Democrats said.
+Zinke, who led Interior from March 2017 to January 2019, met with Ingram in May 2017 and April 2018, the Democrats said in documents submitted with the referral.
+Zinke and his staff emailed Ingram multiple times, using personal email addresses, Democrats said.

-Bernhardt, now a lawyer in private practice, did not return calls requesting comment.
+Bernhardt, now a lawyer in private practice, did not return calls and an email requesting comment.
 A Justice Department spokesman said the department received the letter and will review it.

-“The findings of this investigation show us yet again that the previous administration cast career staff expertise aside while they handed out federal agency decisions to Trump’s buddies and big donors on a pay-to-play basis,” Grijalva said in a statement Wednesday.
+“The findings of this investigation show us yet again that the previous administration cast career staff expertise aside while they handed out federal agency decisions to Trump’s buddies and big donors on a pay-to-play basis,” Grijalva said in a statement.

-“An exchange of money for a specific government action is the clearest form of corruption there is, and Americans — Democrats, Republicans and independents — share an understanding that this kind of quid pro quo erodes our democracy,” Porter added.
+Porter said that “an exchange of money for a specific government action is the clearest form of corruption there is, and Americans — Democrats, Republicans and independents — share an understanding that this kind of quid pro quo erodes our democracy.”

-Lanny Davis, attorney for El Dorado Holdings, a company owned by Ingram, called the referral by Grijalva and Porter “false, misleading (and) unfair” and said it used “innuendo as a surrogate for fact.”
+Lanny Davis, a lawyer for El Dorado Holdings, a company owned by Ingram, called the referral by Grijalva and Porter “false, misleading (and) unfair” and said it used “innuendo as a surrogate for fact.”

 El Dorado participated in multiple meetings with the committee, “acted in full transparency and gave full cooperation without a subpoena,” Davis said in a statement.
 Even so, the company was denied the opportunity to rebut the allegations in the referral or even a chance to speak to Grijalva, Davis said.